 As you can see from the example below, this approximately 1,000 square foot condominium located in the hip Meatpacking District of Manhattan has a billable assessed value of $121,000 which means it qualifies for the lowest bracket of 17.5%.

-As you can imagine, the assessed value usually has nothing to do with its actual market value.
+Keep in mind that the assessed value of an apartment usually has nothing to do with actual market value.
 For example, this condo unit would likely sell for around $2 million or more, but has an assessed value of just over $100,000.

 You can see in the quarterly property tax bill for our example condominium unit that the $2,645.52 coop condo tax abatement our example condo receives is exactly equal to 17.5% of $15,117.28, which is the annual property tax before any abatements.